leochapp/discordBOT/README.md

 ### 1. To run the discord bot you need to specify these variables in the .env conf :

+The .env.default file is an example, make sure you create a .env file with real values.

 ```
 TOKEN = ""    #Discord bot token
 HOST=""       #Database host